zevv/npeg/README.md

 Warning: Captures are stil in development, the interface is likely to change.

 Captured data in patterns can be saved to a tree of Json nodes which can be accessed by the application after the parsing completes.

+Captures are saved in an option JsonNode argument passed to the parsing function.
+This passed Json node kind depends on the types of the most outer captures:

+- Named captures (`Cn`) can only have a JObject as parent node
+- All other captures can only have a JArray as parent node.

 Check the examples section below to see captures in action.

 ### Error handdling